 The whole area is green and looks like you are walking through Fangorn Forest.
 We explored the area for about thirty minutes.
 Make sure to walk up top and look down into the caves.
 Our boys thought it was fun to be able to peek down at each other.

 Next time you head into Logan Canyon, make sure to check out the Hobbit Caves.
 It’s a fun, unique spot in Utah.
-For other ideas on fun stops in Logan Canyon, make sure to check out our post of Things to do in Logan Canyon.
+Make sure to wear good shoes because when you cross the boards it can be a little slippery, especially if it’s been raining at all.
+For other ideas and fun stops in Logan Canyon, make sure to check out our post of Things to do in Logan Canyon.

 Drive 8.5 miles into Logan Canyon.
 Turn right onto Right Fork Canyon Rd (there is a small sign).
 Follow the road for 0.4 miles to a larger pullout for about 5 cars on the right side.
-Park here and walk to the beginning of the pullout and look down.
+Park here and walk to the beginning of the pullout (meaning closest side to where you pulled in) and look down.
 You will see the waterfall and the boards laid across the river for crossing.
+This is where you will want to scramble down.
 The Hobbit Caves are right on the other side of the river.